vlang/v/doc/docs.md

 #include "header.h"
 ```

-NB: @VMODROOT will be replaced by V with the *nearest parent folder, where there is a v.mod file*.
+> Note: @VMODROOT will be replaced by V with the *nearest parent folder, where there is a v.mod file*.
-Any .v file beside or below the folder where the v.mod file is,
+> Any .v file beside or below the folder where the v.mod file is,
-can use `#flag @VMODROOT/abc` to refer to this folder.
+> can use `#flag @VMODROOT/abc` to refer to this folder.
-The @VMODROOT folder is also *prepended* to the module lookup path,
+> The @VMODROOT folder is also *prepended* to the module lookup path,
-so you can *import* other modules under your @VMODROOT, by just naming them.
+> so you can *import* other modules under your @VMODROOT, by just naming them.

 The instructions above will make V look for an compiled .o file in
 your module `folder/c/implementation.o`.